 The Hair Regeneration treatment was developed by Dr. Amiya Prasad to thicken existing hair and prevent progressive hair loss.
 This treatment involves injections which clinically appears to apply the wound-healing properties of an extracellular matrix by ACell, platelet-rich plasma and vitamin D which result in thickening of thinning hair.

 The Hair Regeneration treatment can be used as a replacement for hair transplantation in younger patients by stopping hair loss progression early on and thickening already thinning hair.

 This hair loss treatment can also be used to improve graft survival in hair transplants and stop further hair loss (based on approximately 5 years of data – additional injection may be necessary to optimize and maintain results).

-The Hair Regeneration treatment has seen success in almost 90% of men and over 70% of women in the past five years of clinical application, and results have shown to last 3 to 5 years.
+The Hair Regeneration treatment has seen success in over 99% of men and women treated for pattern hair loss over the last 7 years, and results have been shown to last 2-5 years, and beyond.

 Hair that is genetically resilient to hair loss only grows in a limited area at the back of the head.
 Any hair taken above or below this area is vulnerable to hair loss after a transplant or as part of progressive hair loss.
 Given this scenario, it is easy to see the limitations of having to harvest hair from a small area in order to cover a much larger area of baldness at the front of the scalp and the crown.